-Complete the Application for Admission and return it with a check for \$50.00, made payable to "School of Theology."
+Complete the Application for Admission and return it with a check for \$50.00, made payable to "McAfee School of Theology."
 This is a non-refundable application fee.
 The Doctor of Ministry committee of the faculty serves as the Admissions Committee for the program.
 All applicants are reviewed on the basis of a total profile of the applicant.
-No one expectation will eliminate an applicant from consideration.